 Spend some time thinking about what you’d like your family mealtimes to be like.
-Establish family table expectations and put them in writing.
+Establish family table hopes and expectations and put them in writing.
 Be flexible with your guidelines and know that they will evolve over time.
 You could ask for input from your children depending on your children’s ages and your family culture.
 When my children were younger, I kept our expectations posted on a cabinet next to our kitchen table.
 We all knew how to treat each other and that table manners were to be used.

 With a little effort, your family mealtimes can be enjoyable, meaningful and memorable.
 If you’d like more help with your family’s manners, check out this free guide I’ve written for you!